ccq11111/software-75/README.md

    Double-click `Financial management system.exe` to start the application.

 2. **Cross-platform/Command-line Users**
-   Run the following command in the terminal:
+   Alternatively, Run the following command in the terminal:
    ```
    java -jar software.jar
    ```